Erwin-J/event-calendar-svelte/README.md

 * Click on a date for event creation popup (not able to plan events yet)
 * Show events on the calendar as example

+Please note that no optimization is done yet as this is for learning purposes.

 **Run locally:**
 * npm i (once)
 * npm run dev